 External clients will be billed via invoice.

-Clients will be billed at the conclusion of the project, except in cases where activities are segmented into billable phases at the time of scoping (in such cases, clients will be billed at the conclusion of each project phase).
+Clients will be billed at the conclusion of the project or engagement for actual hours, except in cases where activities are segmented into billable phases at the time of scoping (in such cases, clients will be billed at the conclusion of each project phase).

 If services have been authorized under a retainer account, charges will be applied monthly to the outstanding retainer balance, and updates will be provided quarterly to the retainer holder.